-Where a disciplinary issue is not resolved locally a learner will have the right of appeal to the college/centre against formal disciplinary sanction.
-This right of appeal must be exercised in writing to the Teagasc Head of Education setting out the grounds of appeal within 5 working days of the date of receipt of notification of the sanction.
+A learner has the right of appeal against formal disciplinary sanction.
+This right of appeal must be exercised in writing to the Teagasc Head of Education setting out the grounds of appeal.
+The appeal must be made within 5 working days of the date of receipt of notification of the sanction.
 Appeals will be considered by an Appeal Panel.
 The Appeal Panel will not include any person that has had any previous involvement in the issue under consideration.
 Having considered the appeal, the Appeal Panel may confirm the original sanction, revoke the original sanction or impose an alternative sanction.